Susan Binford: 512-415-4820

 (AUSTIN, Texas) August 29, 2017 – Julián Castro, who served as the 16th United States Secretary of Housing and Urban Development (HUD) under President Barack Obama from 2014 to 2017 and mayor of San Antonio from 2009 to 2014, will join the LBJ School of Public Affairs at The University of Texas at Austin in September 2017.
 Castro will serve as the Dean’s Distinguished Fellow and Fellow of the Dávila Chair in International Trade Policy.

 As the Dean’s Distinguished Fellow, Castro will join the faculty of the LBJ School in designing innovative approaches to the study of public policy, governance and politics.
 Initially, Castro will lead a seminar series examining the complexities of policy development through the lens of housing.
+The series, Policy Matters: Tackling Public Issues Through the Lens of Housing, will begin in January 2018.

 As Fellow of the Dávila Chair in International Trade Policy, Castro will contribute to the School’s strategic engagement with Latin America to tackle complex economic, political, technical and social policy issues.
 The Dávila Chair was created by Jaime and Pilar Dávila in honor of Victor Ramón Dávila, Sr. to recruit and retain a holder of world-class stature with serious interest in U.S.-Mexico trade policy.